 Four passengers die on cruise ship with coronavirus outbreak off Panama

-Four passengers have died on board the MS Zaandam, a cruise ship currently off the coast of Panama with dozens of guests suffering from influenza-like symptoms, at least two of whom have coronavirus, the vessel's operator said on Friday.
+Four passengers have died on board the MS Zaandam, a cruise ship currently off the coast of Panama with over 130 guests suffering from influenza-like symptoms, at least two of whom have coronavirus, the vessel's operator said on Friday.

 Zaandam had been on a South American cruise that departed Argentina on March 7 and had been scheduled to end in San Antonio, Chile on March 21.
 Nobody has disembarked from the ship since it docked in Punta Arenas, Chile nearly two weeks ago.
 Holland America Line, the operator, said in a statement it "can confirm that four older guests have passed away."